Galaktionm/AngularShop/README.md

 # AngularShop

 Typical online shopping website.
+Still work in progress.
 Mainly focused on backend (with minimal frontend styles), trying to use different techniques and tools as much as possible.

 ## Outline